 Mortgages are typically at a lower interest rate and not considered bad debt, but it’s up to you if you want to pay off your mortgage early.
 There are definitely some benefits, even though the interest rate may not be killing you.

 There are a few different approaches you can take if you’re going to aggressively pay down your debt.
 The most common strategies are the debt snowball and the debt avalanche.
-This article from Student Loan Hero compares the two.
+If you’re not familiar with these approaches, please read the article Debt Snowball vs. Debt Avalanche.

 7. Maximize Your Credit Card Rewards